www.Plesums.com (logo)

 Medigap

 Private insurance companies offer Medigap plans to "fill the gaps" in the original Medicare plans, sometimes called Medicare supplements.
 This can include coverages that are not part of Medicare, such as well-visits or out-of-country medical care, and/or it can pay the the deductible or copayments of original Medicare.
-Some consider these policies obsolete - if you have Medicare Part A and Part B, Medicare part C can fill those needs, and perhaps drug coverage (Part D) as well.
-There are 12 standardized Medigap plans, Plan A through Plan L, that may be offered by different insurance companies - for example, if you want the features of Plan C, you can shop for the price and service rating among those that offer plan C in your area, and the benefits (fine print) should be the same between any companies offering it.
+Some consider these policies obsolete - if you have Medicare Part A and Part B, Medicare part C (below) can fill those needs, and perhaps drug coverage (Part D) as well.
+There are 12 standardized Medigap plans, Plan A through Plan L, that may be offered by different insurance companies - for example, if you want the features of Plan G, you can shop for the price and service rating among those that offer plan G in your area, and the benefits (fine print) should be the same between any companies offering it.
 (Wisconsin, Minnesota, and Massachusetts are listed as exceptions).

 Medicare Part D - Drug coverage